-I was always taught to include some kind of freebie when building an email list.
+I was always taught to include some kind of opt-in bonus freebie when building an email list.
 Whether it’s an ebook, a course, a report or something else, a freebie will capture people’s attention and grab new subscribers.

 I mean, who doesn’t love something for free, right?

 Well, at Blog World Expo last week, an interesting discussion came up during Thursday’s lunch banquet.
-It started when Maren Kate from Escapingthe9to5.com shared that when she took out her freebie, more people ended up subscribing to her list.
+It started when Maren Kate from Escapingthe9to5.com shared that when she took out her opt-in bonus freebie, more people ended up subscribing to her list.

 Why do you think this happened?

-My guess is that sometimes a particular freebie can actually repel new subscribers simply because the freebie isn’t something a person may want or need.
+My guess is that sometimes a particular opt-in bonus can actually repel new subscribers simply because the freebie isn’t something a person may want or need.
 In other words, at times the freebie can overshadow what the primary purpose of subscribing is, such as for a newsletter or other exclusive content.

 The Overshadowing Effect